Latent Reasoning in TRMs is Secretly a Policy Improvement Operator: Background

 \subsection{Tiny Recursive Models}

 Tiny Recursive Models \cite{jolicoeur2025less} retain the core idea of iterative refinement but collapse HRM’s complexity into a \emph{single} tiny network and a simpler recursion scheme.
-In the TRM setup, $\mathbf{z}_H$ is the state that the model reads out to produce the answer (the output head is applied to $\mathbf{z}_H$: $\hat{\mathbf{y}} = \arg\max f_O(\mathbf{z}_H)$). $\mathbf{z}_L$ is a \emph{working memory} state that's updated using the input $\mathbf{x}$ and the current answer, and is then used to update $\mathbf{z}_H$.
+In the TRM setup, $\mathbf{z}_H$ is the state that the model reads out to produce the answer (the output head is applied to $\mathbf{z}_H$: $\hat{\mathbf{y}} = \arg\max f_O(\mathbf{z}_H)$). $\mathbf{z}_L$ is a \emph{working memory} state that is updated using the input $\mathbf{x}$ and the current answer, and is then used to update $\mathbf{z}_H$.
 Because the loss is applied on the prediction from $\mathbf{z}_H$, optimization pressure makes $\mathbf{z}_H$ look like (encode) the current solution.

-On the other hand, $\mathbf{z}_L$ is only supervised indirectly through its effect on $\mathbf{z}_H$, so it is free to be an internal reasoning representation rather than a decodable solution.
+On the other hand, $\mathbf{z}_L$ is only indirectly supervised through its effect on $\mathbf{z}_H$, so it is free to be an internal reasoning representation rather than a decodable solution.
 Within same $f^{\phi}$ network for $L$ and $H$ module, TRM repeats each recursion equal to HRM Eq. \ref{eq:hrm}.